Where to Find the Best Buffalo Wings around Boston Right Now

 58 Seaport Blvd., Boston, 617-322-0200, scorpionboston.com; 253 Patriot Place, Foxborough, 617-274-1742, scorpionpatriotplace.com.
 350 Trolley Line Blvd., Mashantucket, Connecticut, 860-312-5201, scorpionfoxwoods.com.

 We were pretty nervous for a while there: Silvertone, an absolutely classic, subterranean haunt in downtown Boston, closed early in the pandemic.
 Then it stay closed.
 (A few months later?
 Yep, still closed.)
 Was this really the end for the relaxed, retro-vibe hangout we’d known and loved since ’97?
 Would—gasp!—those sauce-drenched Buffalo wings be gone for good?
 It was looking scary for a while, but the spot finally reopened this past September.
 Yes, the wings are still on the menu, still among the city’s best, and still served with a thick, creamy blue cheese that is the superlative example of the dip.
 Case closed.

 Wingz and Tingz

-This Dorchester wing slinger boasts around sixty flavors, from the purist-friendly Buffalo style, a mellow and buttery iteration, to dry rubs of garlic parmesan and a Hawaiian-inspired pineapple and barbecue sauce.
+This Dorchester wing slinger boasts more than fifty flavors, from the purist-friendly Buffalo style, a mellow and buttery iteration, to dry rubs of garlic parmesan and a Hawaiian-inspired pineapple and barbecue sauce.
 Meal combos let you flirt with multiple selections, so order up, say, the ten-wing assortment and split it between spicy Buffalo and sweet cinnamon- and sugar-rubbed beauties.
-You could spend weeks testing out all the different flavors—which frankly seems like the perfect way to spend a winter locked up indoors.
+You could spend every weekend of the year trying a different flavor, which—well, great idea.

 388 Blue Hill Ave., Dorchester, 617-652-8580, wingzandtingz.com.